Poppy is the author of A Bard's Lament and the Black Diamond series. She lives in Enoshima with her husband and young

 Shadow of the Colossus, called Wander to Kyozou (ワンダと巨像) in Japanese, is a fantasy adventure game by Team ICO and Sony.
-It was initially released on Playstation 2 in 2005 and then remastered on Playstation 3 with bonus content and HD graphics in 2011.
-Unfortunately, it hasn't been released on Playstation 4; perhaps this is because they were working on the release of The Last Guardian, or Hitokui no Owashi Toriko (人喰いの大鷲トリコ), in 2016.
+It was initially released on Playstation 2 in 2005 and then remastered on Playstation 3 with bonus content and HD graphics in 2011, and then once again on PlayStation 4 in 2018.
+Team ICO also released The Last Guardian, or Hitokui no Owashi Toriko (人喰いの大鷲トリコ), in 2016.
 Fans are delighted that a Playstation 4 version of Shadow of the Colossus is being released in 2018.

 Shadow of the Colossus is still one of the most well-known and respected games there is.
 It has no dungeons, interact-able characters or side quests, yet still delivers a spectacular gaming experience; it deserved the BAFTA Games Award for Artistic Achievement and the BAFTA Games Award for Action & Adventure.
 It also has one of the most spectacular soundtracks of all time in a game.

 Although by no means a horror game, some of the bosses that feature in Shadow of the Colossus are a little frightening, whether it be because of speed, power, or the ability to attack you at range.
 This exciting adventure includes some creepy monsters that makes me sweat when I battle them.
 Here are the 6 most scary colossi that feature in Shadow of the Colossus.